tomjoht/documentation-theme-jekyll/mydoc/mydoc_iterm_profiles.md

 tags: [publishing]
 keywords: iterm, terminal, build shortcuts, mac
 last_updated: March 20, 2016
-summary: "Set up profiles in iTerm to facilitate the build process with just a few clicks.
+summary: "You can set up profiles in iTerm to facilitate the build process with just a few clicks.
 This can make it a lot easier to quickly build multiple outputs."
 sidebar: mydoc_sidebar
 permalink: /mydoc_iterm_profiles/
 ---

 ## About iTerm profiles

-When you're working with tech docs, a lot of times you're single sourcing multiple outputs.
-It can be a hassle to fire up each one of these outputs using the build files containing the shell scripts.
+When you're working with tech docs, a lot of times you have builds that push files onto different servers, or that build the content for different environments.
+It can be a hassle to type out these commands each time.
 Instead, it's easier to configure iTerm with profiles that initiate the scripts.

 ## Set up profiles